Scientific productivity as a random walk: Introduction

 \section{Introduction}

 Scientific productivity, which is typically measured by the number of papers that a scholar publishes, underpins many evaluative processes over the course of an academic career, including hiring decisions, tenure and promotions, grant funding, and scientific prizes~\cite{cole1967scientific, stephan2012economics}.
 Due to its broad importance, scientific productivity has been studied from a variety of angles, such as productivity over time, averaging over scholars~\cite{lehman1953age, levin1989age, gingras2008effects}; productivity over scholars, averaging over time~\cite{lotka1926frequency, price1963little}; and extremal statistics of the most productive or impactful papers or years within careers~\cite{sinatra2016quantifying, liu2018hot}.
-While revealing, these approaches leave unanswered key questions about scientific careers that depend on knowledge about the full distribution of scholarship.
+While useful, these approaches leave unanswered key questions about scientific careers that depend on knowledge about the full distribution of scholarship.

-For example, a substantial literature, spanning many decades and fields, documents a ``canonical trajectory'' in scientific productivity over a career.
-The canonical trajectory describes when a researcher’s productivity tends to rise rapidly to a peak in the early career followed by a gradual decline, a pattern which is robustly captured when many scientists' trajectories are averaged~\cite{lehman1953age, dennis1956age, diamond1986life, cole1979age, gingras2008effects}.
-However, recent work has revealed that this canonical trajectory is not representative of most individual scientists, who instead exhibit a rich diversity of productivity trajectories~\cite{way2017misleading}, even as their average productivity reliably follows the canonical trajectory.
+For example, a substantial literature\rr{, spanning many decades, fields, and countries}, documents a ``canonical trajectory'' in scientific productivity over a career.
+The canonical trajectory is when a researcher’s productivity tends to rise rapidly to a peak in the early career followed by a gradual decline, a pattern which is robustly captured when many scientists' trajectories are averaged~\cite{dennis1956age, diamond1986life, cole1979age, gingras2008effects}\rr{, in dozens of countries~\cite{lehman1953age}, including recent evidence from countries as diverse as Norway~\cite{rorstad2015publication} and Spain~\cite{costas2010bibliometric}.} However, recent work has revealed that this canonical trajectory is not representative of most individual scientists, who instead exhibit a rich diversity of productivity trajectories~\cite{way2017misleading}, even as their average productivity reliably follows the canonical trajectory.